JimEli/CIS265_15B/README.md

 # Pima CC CIS265 Week #15 Project B

-Instead of the passing the locale (i.e. "fi_FI") as a command line please prompt the user to enter the locale.
+Instead of passing the locale (i.e. "fi_FI") as a command line prompt the user to enter the locale.
 If it's valid, display the output as described in the exercise.
 If not, display a message saying that the locale is not valid and then prompt again till user chooses to quit the program.

 Write a program that obtains the name of a locale from the command line and then displays the values stored in the corresponding lconv structure.
 For example, if the locale is “fi_FI” (Finland), the output of the program might look like this:
 ```Text